-Judging Time: Immediately following the sheep show on Friday, July 21
+Judging Time: Immediately following the sheep show on Friday, July 8

 - 1. Breeding meat goat classes are limited to does. - 2.
 Entries are open to Breeding Meat Goats that have been enrolled in 4hOnline by May 15th (FFA members see your advisor for instructions.
 Breeding does do not need to be weighed at spring weigh-in.
 A maximum of 10 (market and breeding combined) breeding meat goats may be identified. - 3.
 All meat goats will need to be stalled by 9 p.m.
-Tuesday, July 18.
-Meat goats will check in on Wednesday, July 19. - 4.
+Tuesday, July 5th.
+Meat goats will check in on Wednesday, July 6th. - 4.
 Each exhibitor is allowed to bring up to eight meat goats (four market meat goats and four breeding meat goats) to the Hardin County Fair.
 All breeds are eligible. - 5.
 Meat goats must be broke to lead.
-Exhibitors may use show halters, collars or collar with a short lead when showing.
-Pronged collars are prohibited.
-Rope halter are prohibited in the show ring. - 6.
+Exhibitors may use halters, collars or collar with a short lead when showing.
+Pronged collars are prohibited. - 6.
 Age: Breeding meat goats must have appropriate teeth in normal positions (based on birth date) at time of check-in.
 Goats will be placed in appropriate class based on mouthed age.
 All goats will be mouthed for age at fair check-in. - 7.
 Hair: All breeding meat goats must arrive clipped and show ready.
 No clipping of goats will be allowed on the fair grounds.
 Failure to comply could be grounds for disqualification. - 8.
 The 4-H and FFA Meat Goat Show will be a no-fit show.
 No use of adhesives, paint, color, oils, other aerosols or powder products allowed.
 Exhibitors in violation will be disqualified. - 9.
 No muzzles are allowed. - 10.
 Bracing is allowed.
 However, all goats must have four feet on the floor in the show ring at all times.
 Lifting feet off the ground or placing them on any support or altered ring surface is not acceptable.
 Exhibitors will receive one warning if they are found lifting or slapping goats.
-Second offenses will result in automatic exhibitor disqualification from the 4-H Meat Goat Show.

-- 11. All sexually intact goats must have an individual Scrapie Flock of Origin identification tag or an official tattoo registered with the USDA.
-To register, call 1-866-USDA-TAG. - 12.
-All exhibitors are required to show in Showmanship.
+Second offenses will result in automatic exhibitor disqualification from the 4-H Meat Goat Show. - 11.
+All sexually intact goats must have an individual Scrapie Flock of Origin identification tag or an official tattoo registered with the USDA.
+To register, call 1-866-USDA-TAG.